-\item {$\bullet$} {\bf (x)} We find that $ M_h $ {\bf scales} as $ r_h^2 $, which is the same scaling found in the Thomas-Fermi approach to galaxies in the absence of black-holes \cite{newas,astro,eqesta}.
-We plot in Fig. \ref{mhrh} the ordinary logarithm of the halo radius $ \log_{10} r_h $ vs. the ordinary logarithm of the halo mass $ \log_{10} M_h $ for galaxies with central black-holes of many different masses.
-The halo mass in the absence of a central black-hole behaves in the Thomas-Fermi approach as \cite{eqesta} \be M_h = 1.75572 \; \Sigma_0 \; r_h^2 \quad ,\quad {\rm {\bf without ~ central ~ black-hole}} \; . \ee The proportionality factor in this scaling relation is confirmed by the galaxy data \cite{eqesta}.
-In the presence of a central black-hole we find in the Thomas-Fermi approach an analogous relation \be M_h = b \; \; \Sigma_0 \; r_h^2 \quad, \quad {\rm {\bf with ~ central ~ black-hole}} \; . \ee where the coefficient $ b $ turns to be of order unity.
+\item {\bf (x)} We find that $ M_h $ {\bf scales} as $ r_h^2 $, which is the same scaling found in the Thomas-Fermi approach to galaxies in the absence of black holes \cite{newas}, \cite{astro}, \cite{eqesta}.
+We plot in Fig. \ref{mhrh} the ordinary logarithm of the halo radius $ \log_{10} r_h $ vs. the ordinary logarithm of the halo mass $ \log_{10} M_h $ for galaxies with central black holes of many different masses.
+The halo mass in the absence of a central black hole behaves in the Thomas-Fermi approach as \cite{eqesta} \be M_h = 1.75572 \; \Sigma_0 \; r_h^2 \quad ,\quad {\rm {\bf without ~ central ~ black ~ hole}} \; . \ee The proportionality factor in this scaling relation is confirmed by the galaxy data \cite{eqesta}.
+In the presence of a central black hole we find in the Thomas-Fermi approach an analogous relation \be M_h = b \; \; \Sigma_0 \; r_h^2 \quad, \quad {\rm {\bf with ~ central ~ black ~ hole}} \; . \ee where the coefficient $ b $ turns to be of order unity.
 We plot in Fig.\ref{coef} the coefficient $ b $ as a function of the halo mass $ M_h $.
-We see that except for halo masses near the minimum halo mass $ M_h^{min} $, $ b $ in the presence of a central black-hole takes values up to 10\% below its value in the absence of a central black-hole eq.(\ref{bsinbh}).
+We see that except for halo masses near the minimum halo mass $ M_h^{min} $, $ b $ in the presence of a central black hole takes values up to 10\% below its value in the absence of a central black hole eq.(\ref{bsinbh}).
 For halo masses near $ M_h^{min} , \; b $ increases reaching values $ b \leq 4 $.
-For very large halos and central black-holes, $b$ could be as small as about $1.6$. $ b $ changes at most by a factor from $ 1/2 $ up to $ 2 $ while the halo mass $ M_h $ varies ten orders of magnitude.
-As shown by Fig.\ref{coef}, $ b $ is a two-valued function of $ M_h $. $ b $ turns to be independent of the precise value of the WDM particle mass $ m $, which is due to the fact that the scaling relation eq.(\ref{bbh}) as well as eq.(\ref{bsinbh}) apply in the classical Boltzmann regime of the galaxy ($ M_h \gtrsim 10^6 \; M_\odot $ ). {\bf In summary}, the scaling relation eq.(\ref{bbh}) and the coefficient $ b $ turn to be {\bf remarkably robust}.
+For very large halos and central black holes, $b$ could be as small as about $1.6$. $ b $ changes at most by a factor from $ 1/2 $ up to $ 2 $ while the halo mass $ M_h $ varies ten orders of magnitude.
+As shown by Fig.\ref{coef}, $ b $ is a two-valued function of $ M_h $. $ b $ turns to be independent of the precise value of the WDM particle mass $ m $, which is due to the fact that the scaling relation eq.(\ref{bbh}) as well as eq.(\ref{bsinbh}) apply in the classical Boltzmann regime of the galaxy ($ M_h \gtrsim 10^6 \; M_\odot $). {\bf In summary}, the scaling relation eq.(\ref{bbh}) and the coefficient $ b $ turn out to be {\bf remarkably robust}.